Large portion of Dutch-era District Engineer's Office Building in Patna demolished | Science-Environment

 District Board Patna as an institution was set up in 1886.
 District Engineer of the Board used to sit in this old building, lending it its name.
 A beautiful vintage ceramic plate is also embedded on the top of the southern facade of the District Engineer's Office Building.

-Dutch-era Record Room Building, which had high ceilings, massive doors and very old and unique skylights on roof, was also razed on May 17.
+Dutch-era Record Room Building, which had high ceilings, massive doors, and very old and unique skylights on the roof, was also razed on May 17.
 A very small portion on the frontage has been spared so far, as the Record Room office is still occupying it.

-The participants, men and women, young and old, students and professionals, also included members of the Save Historic Patna Collectorate, a citizen-led initiative that fought for six years to save Collectorate, soon after its demolition was announced by the government in 2016.
+The participants, men, and women, young and old, students and professionals, also included members of the Save Historic Patna Collectorate, a citizen-led initiative that fought for six years to save the Collectorate, soon after its demolition was announced by the government in 2016.

 They also pledged to work together to raise awareness and appeal to the Bihar government to spare the demolition of the 100-year-old Sultan Palace in the heart of the city, for a swanky five-star hotel, a decision recently taken by the state government.